Save the Date Text Invites: How to Share the News About Your Big Day

-Let’s take a look at why texts are such an easy (and stylish) option as well as what to include, wording ideas, and how to design one that looks just as impressive as a traditional wedding save the date card.Â
+Let’s look at why texts are such an easy (and stylish) option.
+We’ll also cover what to include, wording ideas, and how to design one that looks just as impressive as a traditional wedding save the date card.

 What Is a Save the Date Text?

 A save the date text is a lot like any save the date card — except instead of sending one in the mail or by email, your save the date invitation will land in your guest’s text message inbox.
-It’s a great way to share the news of your wedding date and let loved ones know that they’re firmly on the guest list.Â
+It’s a great way to share the news of your wedding date and let loved ones know they’re firmly on the guest list to watch you tie the knot.

-Texts are a contemporary solution to an age-old problem — trying to make sure that you reach everyone you want to invite with as little fuss and delay as possible.
-With a save the date text, the entire process is easier.Â
+Save the date texts are a contemporary solution to an age-old problem — trying to ensure you reach everyone you want to invite with as little fuss and delay as possible.
+With save the date texts, the entire process is more straightforward.
+One more thing that you can check off your wedding planning checklist even faster!

 3 Reasons to Send Save the Date Texts for Your Big Day

 We love that save the date texts are ultra-convenient, but that’s not the only advantage they have.
-Here are some of the most convincing reasons to consider sending a save the date text instead of a more traditional option for your wedding day.Â
+Here are some of the most convincing reasons to consider sending a save the date text instead of a more traditional option for your wedding day.

 1. Convenient Way to Reach Everyone

-Save the date texts are a wonderful alternative in this case.
+Save the date texts are a fantastic alternative in this case.
 They’re an incredibly easy way to invite your loved ones — and all you need is their cell phone number and name.
-Plus, your invite is much less likely to get lost along the way as it’s hard to ignore an incoming text message.Â
+Plus, your invite is much less likely to get lost along the way, as it’s hard to ignore an incoming text message.

 2. Easy to Create and Send

 Save the date texts can save you a significant amount of time during the wedding planning process.
 There’s less time (or no time) spent visiting stores, meeting with wedding stationery designers, and making trips to the mailbox.
-(You can also save time and money by option for online invitations.)
+(You can also save time and money by opting for online invitations.)

-At Greenvelope, our save the date texts are incredibly easy to create and send to your loved ones.
-Even better, you can do everything from the comfort of your own home and customize your design to perfectly match your digital wedding invitations.Â
+At Greenvelope, our save the date texts are easy to create and send to your loved ones.
+Even better, you can do everything from the comfort of your home and customize your design to match your digital wedding invitations perfectly.

 3. Highly Customizable Yet Affordable